Safecast/bGeigieMini/README.md

     (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Acknowledgement

+* [Bunnie Huang](http://www.bunniestudios.com/) for a lot of help and patience helping setting up the production.
+* [Freaklabs](http://freaklabs.org/) for a lot of help in general, and more particularly for the design of the radio and the great [chibiArduino](http://www.freaklabs.org/index.php/chibiArduino.html) library for 802.15.4 communication.
+* [Maniacbug](http://maniacbug.wordpress.com/2011/11/27/arduino-on-atmega1284p-4/) for his port of the arduino environment for the Atmega1284p that got me started.
+* [ElasticSheep](http://elasticsheep.com/2010/04/teensy2-usb-mass-storage-with-an-sd-card/) for the basis of the SD mass storage reader.
+* [LUFA](http://www.fourwalledcubicle.com/LUFA.php) for the SD mass storage reader.
+* [Adafruit](http://www.adafruit.com/) for the design around the Atmega32U4 inspired from their [breakout board](https://www.adafruit.com/products/296).
+* [SparkFun](https://www.sparkfun.com) for the Li-Poly charger inspired by their [basic charger](https://www.sparkfun.com/products/10401).